Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Simulations

-The Monte Carlo experiment employs a sample size $n=1,000$ with $B=2,000$ bootstrap replications and $S=4,000$ simulations, and compares three types of bootstrap-based inference procedures: the standard non-parametric bootstrap, $m$-out-of-$n$ bootstrap, and our proposed bootstrap-assisted inference method implemented using the bias-reduced numerical derivative estimator discussed in Section \ref{[Subsection] Mean function estimation}.
+The Monte Carlo experiment employs a sample size $n=1,000$ with $2,000$ bootstrap replications and $4,000$ simulations, and compares four types of bootstrap-based inference procedures: the standard non-parametric bootstrap, $m$-out-of-$n$ bootstrap, the ``plug-in method'' which simulates the limit law with estimated nuisance parameters, and our proposed bootstrap-assisted inference method implemented using the bias-reduced numerical derivative estimator discussed in Section \ref{[Subsection] Mean function estimation}.
+For the plug-in method, we estimate the covariance kernel and the nuisance parameter $\partial \Phi_0(\x)$ using local linear kernel estimators, and we estimate the mean function by the same numerical derivative estimator as for our bootstrap-assisted procedure.
+For $m$-out-of-$n$ bootstrap and the plug-in method, researchers need to specify the characteristic exponent $\q$, and we use the true (infeasible) value.
 For the numerical derivative estimator, we developed a rule of thumb for the step size $\epsilon_n$ to operationalize the procedure.
-See the supplemental appendix for details.
+For further details, see Section SA.6 of \cite{Cattaneo-Jansson-Nagasawa_2024_supp}.
 For our proposed method, we report results for three implementations: (i) (infeasible) procedure using the true value of $\mathcal{D}_0(\x)$ (referred to as ``oracle''), (ii) implementation using the numerical derivative estimator with a correct specification of $\q$ (referred to as ``known $\q$''), and (iii) ``robust'' implementation only assuming $\q\in\{1, 3\}$ (referred to as ``robust'').

+Table \ref{TABLE: isoreg} presents the numerical results.
+We report empirical coverage for nominal $95\%$ confidence intervals and their average interval length.
+For all of the DGPs considered, our proposed bootstrap-assisted inference method leads to confidence intervals with excellent empirical coverage and average interval length.
+The infeasible ``oracle'' procedure attains empirical coverage very close to the nominal $95\%$, which aligns with our theoretical results, and feasible procedures using the numerical derivative estimators perform almost identical to the infeasible oracle version.